rchan/angular-project-gae/README.md

 angular-project-gae
 ===================

-The "Wire up a Backend" example from Angularjs home page made to work with GAE datastore via REST interface
+The "Wire up a Backend" example from Angularjs home page made to work with Google App Engine (GAE) datastore via REST interface

 http://angularjs.org/#project-html

-Modified to work with GAE datastore instead of Mongolab.
+Modified to work with GAE datastore via ndb instead of Mongolab.

 angular.js and bootstrap.css from CDNs.